ayushmaanjangid2001/Custom-Classes/README.md

 # Custom-Classes
-These Classes are build on top of cordova plugins and awesome cordova plugins.
+These Classes are build on top of awesome cordova plugins.
 Instead of writing everything just use the functions.
 These Incluse SQLite, Networks Services, Camera Preview and Camera Plugins and many more.